DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Related Work

 \section{Related Work}

-Since the emergence of the first Android malware apps more than ten years ago~\cite{palumbo2017pragmatic}, several researchers have dedicated their attention to develop approaches to stop the spread of malware.
+Since the emergence of the first Android malware apps more than ten years ago~\citep{palumbo2017pragmatic}, several researchers have dedicated their attention to develop approaches to stop the spread of malware.
 Machine Learning and Deep Learning techniques have been extensively leveraged by malware detectors using features extracted either using static, dynamic or hybrid analysis.
 We present these approaches in Section~\ref{sec:related:ml} and Section~\ref{sec:related:dl}.
 We also review related work that leverages the image representation of code for malware detection in Section~\ref{sec:related:img}.
+Finally, we present malware family classification approaches in Section~\ref{sec:related:fam} and related studies that have contributed to malware code localisation in Section~\ref{sec:related:loc}.